Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 8. Dinner at Truffles

 No trip to Bangalore will be complete without paying a visit to what is one of the best cafes in Bangalore.
 Truffles, located in Indiranagar, as mentioned earlier, is famous for its burgers and cold coffees.
 I had the cheese burger and asked for a brownie points cold coffee to go with it.
 The coffee came with a whole brownie, pulled apart into pieces and a giant scoop of vanilla ice-cream, topped with some chocolate sauce.
 That one coffee was way too delicious and way too much for one person.
-The burger had fantastic flavour and the potato chips were yumm.
-It’s definitely a must-do when in Bangalore.
+The burger had fantastic flavour and the potato chips were yum.
+Without a doubt, it’s one of the must visit places in Bangalore.